ChimbuezeDavid/TecoTransit/Teco documentation.md

 ### **Backend & Infrastructure**

 *   **Firebase (Backend as a Service)**
     *   **Firebase Authentication**: Chosen for its robust, secure, and easy-to-implement authentication system.
-It handles the complexities of user sign-in, session management, and password security for the admin portal, saving significant development time while providing enterprise-grade security.
+It handles the complexities of admin sign-in, session management, and password security for the admin portal, saving significant development time while providing enterprise-grade security.
     *   **Firebase Firestore**: A NoSQL, real-time database that serves as the application's primary data store.
 Its real-time capabilities are crucial for the admin dashboard, where new bookings appear instantly without needing a page refresh.
 Its scalable nature means it can handle growth without infrastructure overhead.

 *   **Vercel (Hosting & Serverless Functions)**